All Things Stewart Springs

 The way the fans choose to collectively view the situation is critical to the chances of saving it.

-With enough devotees embracing higher powers and envisioning the realm again serving as a viable community resource and healing center serving the greater good under new, hands-on, progressive stewardship, it CAN and WILL be resurrected in the fullness of time.
+With enough devotees embracing their higher powers and envisioning the realm again serving as a viable community resource and healing center serving the greater good under new, hands-on, progressive stewardship, it CAN and WILL be resurrected in time.

 Bleak events leading